bobbicodes/typomaniac/README.md

 Working.
 It load/save/edits text files.
 Evaluation works too!
 Biggest limitation is probably that it only edits one file at a time.

-The keyboard behavior while doing inline evaluation needs some work.
-In particular, the cursor jumps to unexpected places because it's not being calculated properly.

-Binaries currently available for Windows x64.

 ## Download

-https://github.com/BTowersCoding/typomaniac/releases/
+Binaries currently available for Windows x64: https://github.com/BTowersCoding/typomaniac/releases/

 ## Local dev